jmelo-435/React_Flask_MongoDb_Docker_Boilerplate/README.md

 ## About The Project

 [![Product Name Screen Shot][product-screenshot]]() This app consists in a enviroment with four Docker containers(Ngninx,React,Flask,MongoDb).
-Te front-end allows the creation of elements in the database via API endpoints.
+The front-end allows the creation of elements in the database via API endpoints.
 The objective of this app is to provide a good start point for projects using this kind of stack, and showcase the simplicity of the deployment of this kind of Docker based projects.

 ### Built With